Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities

-for $k = 0,1,\dots$ and $i=1,\dots,d$.
+for $k = 0,\,1,\,\dots$ and $i=1,\,\dots,\,d$.

-Whenever $\sigma\left(Y_k,\theta\right)$ is constant in $Y_k$, the last term vanishes and the Milstein scheme reduces to the Euler scheme.
-If $\mu\left(Y_k,\theta\right)$ is once and $\sigma\left(Y_k,\theta\right)$ is twice continuously differentiable w.r.t. $Y_k$, then the Milstein scheme is strongly convergent of order 1.0 which is higher than that of the Euler scheme.
-However, there is a severe restriction on the practical applicability of the Milstein scheme due to the fact that the stochastic double integral in the last term only yields an analytical solution for $j=l$.
-Although approximation techniques for the double integral exist \cite[see e.g.][]{KlPl1992}, these are unsuitable for our purposes.
-On the one hand, we want to avoid adding yet another layer of approximation and thus additional computational effort.
-On the other hand, we need to find the distribution of $Y_{k+1}$ based on the approximation schemes~(\ref{eq:Euler}) and (\ref{eq:Milstein}) which is also impossible explicitly when adding another approximation.
-For this reason, we focus on models where the double integral appears exclusively w.r.t. to the same components of the Brownian motion.
-This is the case when the process is driven by a one-dimensional Brownian motion, i.e. that the diffusion function $\sigma\left(Y_k,\theta\right)$ is of dimension $d\times 1$.
-Hence, the diffusion model includes only one source of noise which may affect each of the components of the process.
+When $\sigma\left(Y_k,\theta\right)$ is constant in $Y_k$, the last term vanishes and the Milstein scheme reduces to the Euler scheme.
+If $\mu\left(Y_k,\theta\right)$ is once continuously differentiable and $\sigma\left(Y_k,\theta\right)$ is twice continuously differentiable regarding $Y_k$, then, the Milstein scheme is strongly convergent of order 1.0, which is higher than that of the Euler scheme.
+An illustration of this difference in the simulation of SDE trajectories is presented e.g. in~\cite{BaPaBu2018}.
+However, there is a severe restriction on the practical applicability of the Milstein scheme because the stochastic double integral in the last term of (\ref{eq:Milstein}) only yields an analytical solution for $j=l$.
+Although approximation techniques for the double integral exist (see e.g.~\cite{KlPl1992}), they are unsuitable for our purposes.
+On the one hand, we wish to avoid adding yet another layer of approximation and, thus, additional computational time.
+On the other hand, we must find the distribution of $Y_{k+1}$ based on approximation schemes~(\ref{eq:Euler}) and (\ref{eq:Milstein}), which is also not explicitly possible when adding another approximation.
+For this reason, we focus on models where the double integral appears exclusively for the same components of the Brownian motion.
+For example, this is the case when the process is driven by a one-dimensional Brownian motion (i.e. the diffusion function $\sigma\left(Y_k,\theta\right)$ is of dimension $d\times 1$).
+Hence, the diffusion model includes only one source of noise that may affect each of the components of the process.
 More generally, we require that